patzaw/bscui/README.md

 ## End (Not run)
 ```

-### Figures in Shiny
+### Figures in ‘shiny’

-The following shiny application relies on human female anatomical
+The following ‘shiny’ application relies on human female anatomical
 diagram taken from the [EBI gene expression
 group](https://github.com/ebi-gene-expression-group/anatomogram).